Aluminum

 Another contributing factor is Mexico’s 0% tariff structure on primary aluminum, which is perceived to allow Chinese and other origin metal to indirectly leak into the US in the form of semis and finished goods produced within Mexico.
 Mexico’s unwillingness to publish detailed import statistics on its metal trade flow has only heightened suspicions that China is using Mexico as a backdoor into the US to evade duties applied on direct shipments.

-If Trump wants to run a trade surplus with Canada, he faces the dilemma of taxing that crude oil and trying to force the Canadians into a few options: to divert shipments; to leave it in the ground for better days; or see US crude prices rise to reflect the clearing price/cost of that Canadian crude with a 25% tariff applied.
+If Trump wants to run a trade surplus with Canada, he faces the dilemma of taxing that crude oil and trying to force the Canadians into a few options: to divert shipments; to leave the oil in the ground for better days; or to see US crude prices rise to reflect the clearing price/cost of that Canadian crude with a 25% tariff applied.
 The latter outcome would raise energy costs and inflation, in direct contradiction to his campaign pledges about costs.

-The aluminum market seems to be on the fence, discounting a full-throated implementation of tariffs.
-A 25% tariff on Canadian aluminum on paper would send premiums to $0.45-$0.50 per pound.
+The aluminum market was on the fence.
+It had been discounting a full-throated implementation of tariffs.
+The 25% tariff on Canadian aluminum on paper would send premiums to $0.45-$0.50 per pound.
 Spot premiums are $0.24-$0.25 per pound.
 The forward curve, as represented on the CME, shows April through December 2025 at $0.28-$0.30 per pound, Q1’25 at $0.31 per pound.

 Unintended consequences of taxing Canada and Mexico loom large

 Conventional wisdom has been that if the 25% is applied, Midwest premiums would respond accordingly.
-Given that most flat rolled products, extrusions and castings are directly indexed to the Midwest, a full pass-through would be done and the downstream market would be unharmed.
+Given that most flat rolled products, extrusions, and castings are directly indexed to the Midwest, a full pass-through would be done – and the downstream market would be unharmed.
 Wrong!
 This ignores the risk created by the difference between Canada’s 25% tariff and the other origins at 10%-20%.

 Semis and finished goods from non-Canadian origin could enter the US, enjoying a 5%-15% cost advantage over domestically produced goods having to absorb a Midwest premium reflecting that 25% Canadian tariff.
 This could lead to an increase in imports.